 It can be as simple as one word, say, “Falling” or “Dogs.”
-A single word helps focus your thoughts.
+A single word can help you focus your thoughts which are sometimes going to be disjointed.
 Don’t worry about the date.
-You can add that later.
-You can also title the dream later.
+You can add it later.
+You can also title the dream then.
 As you build skill, you can write a few keywords about the dream and go back and finish writing it down when you’re done.
-The longer you wait, the less you’ll remember so go back as soon as you can.
+The longer you wait, the less you’ll remember, so go back as soon as you can.

-- If you don’t remember the dream or you don’t believe you had one, write “No Dream To Record” as the title.
+If you don’t remember the dream or you don’t believe you had one, write “No Dream To Record” as the title.